kabirnain/Predictive_Analytics/SongRecognition/README_Spotify_PCA_Analysis.md

 This project aims to perform Principal Component Analysis (PCA) on a dataset of 2000 Spotify songs to find a low-dimensional representation of the data that captures variability as much as possible, and to visualize the most important components in a 2D plot.
 The R programming language is used for the analysis.

+## Please note: The file PCA Spotify.pdf contains an in-depth explanation for this project.

 ## Table of Contents

 1. [Data Splitting](#data-splitting)